scarsellifi/soscikit/README.md

 <img src="soscikit/static/images/1page.jpg" alt="Logo">

 SoSciKit is an open source web application (MIT license) that simplifies the process of data analysis - making it accessible to a wider community.
 Based on Python scientific libraries and Flask, the web application allows people to use a number of statistical libraries written in Python through an intuitive graphical user interface with no prerequisite of being either a programmer or a statistician.
-At the moment the application allows to perform monovariate, bivariate, cross tabulation and k-mean classification operations.
-In addition, it allows to recode categorical variables and create typologies.
+At the moment the application allows you to perform monovariate, bivariate, cross tabulation and k-mean classification operations.
+In addition, it allows you to recode categorical variables and create typologies.

 [![Downloads](https://pepy.tech/badge/soscikit)](https://pepy.tech/project/soscikit)
 [![Downloads](https://pepy.tech/badge/soscikit/week)](https://pepy.tech/project/soscikit/week)